jupiterbjy/OpenAT/ConversionScripts/Tex2JSON/README.md

 With this in mind, what script does is simple.
 If a texture entry calls ColorOperation Modulate - then script checks if this texture sets `SrcBlend_SRCALPHA` on source blending method, which indicates source has alpha channel.

 If that's the case, will set `alpha=True` in dictionary.
-If not, it remains `False`.
+This will be used to set *Transparency* to *Alpha* in Godot Material.
-However, if texture sets `SrcBlend_SRCCOLOR` it's black background image that need to be transparent
+However, if texture sets `SrcBlend_SRCCOLOR` it's non-transparent that need to be, so we set `blend_add=True`.
+This will be used to set *Blend Mode* to *Add* in Godot Material.

+After this we export dictionary as json, simple!
+Godot-side scripts will use these as texture lookup table when generating material for each textures.